 Based on the definitions above and as illustrated below (per OHRP guidance), many adverse events are not unanticipated problems, and many unanticipated problems are not adverse events.
 However, some adverse events are also unanticipated problems.
 For example, a serious adverse event that is unexpected and at least possibly related to study participation is also by definition an unanticipated problem.
 As stated above, an unanticipated problem may not necessarily be an adverse event, which is the case when the problem does not cause actual physical harm to participants.
-For example, if a laptop computer with sensitive, identifiable study data is stolen, this theft places the participants at greater risk of psychological or social harm; this is an unanticipated problem that is not an adverse event is if the FDA announces that one of the study drugs is tainted (e.g., with paint chips), yet no participant experiences any adverse effects.
+For example, if a laptop computer with sensitive, identifiable study data is stolen, this theft places the participants at greater risk of psychological or social harm; this is an unanticipated problem that is not an adverse event.
+Another example of an unanticipated problem that is not an adverse event is if the FDA announces that one of the study drugs is tainted (e.g., with paint chips), yet no participant experiences any adverse effects.